Jakarta Expression Language: EL 2.1

 The new expression language worked well for the purposes of JSF.
 But developers had problems when integrating the JSP EL with the JSF EL because of conflicts.
 Because of these incompatibilities, the unified expression language initiative was started to unify these expression languages.
 As of JSP 2.1, the expression languages of JSP 2.0 and JSF 1.1 have been merged into a single unified expression language (EL 2.1).

 EL 3.0

 Version 3.0 of the expression language (the unified was no longer deemed necessary) was developed in a JSR independent of the JSP and JSF specifications in JSR-341.
 Some new features were added, most notably EL equivalents of Java 8 streams and lambda expressions.

 EL 4.0

 Version 4.0 was released in on 2020-10-07.
 The API moved from the javax.el package to the jakarta.el package, as part of the transition from Java EE to Jakarta EE.
+Part of Jakarta EE 9.

+EL 5.0

+Version 5.0 was released in on 2022-09-05.
+Removal of a long deprecated method, clarified ambiguities in the specification, added small usability enhancements.
+Part of Jakarta EE 10.